redwoodjs/redwoodjs-com-archive/docs/glossary.md

 ## Services

-Redwood's opinionated way of organizing business logic code
+Redwood's opinionated way of organizing your business logic for maintainability.

-## side
+## Side

 TODO

-## target
+## Target

 TODO